What is life insurance?

 Yes exactly the same.
 In fact policies are the same whether purchased direct or from an independent broker like us.

 When will my policy start?

 This depends on the details you give us when you apply.
 If your application is accepted immediately you can start your policy straight away or at any time in the next 30 days.
 If an insurer requires more information about a medical condition they may write to your GP and this can cause a delay.
-GP’s take an average of two weeks to reply to an insurance company’s request.
+GP’s can take anything from one week to months to reply to an insurance company’s request.
 Any requests of this nature are carried out at no expense to you.
 With one of our companies we have you on full cover for 28 days while awaiting information from you or your GP.
 Terms and condition do apply.

 Can I put my policy in trust?
 What does this mean?

 Yes you can put any life insurance policy in trust at no additional cost.
 To find out more about this valuable option please give us a call 01 6853818.